Parenting adolescents is hard.

 So many of these incidents are momentary youthful indiscretions that wouldn’t have mattered even a decade ago.

 Our tweens and teens must know that their cyber-identities are made up of every single thing they write and post online, as well as every single photo other people take of them and post online.

-Looking someone in the eye, used to be something most people did naturally as part of interactions with other people.
+Small talk and eye contact used to be something most people did naturally as part of interactions with other people.
 Now, not so much.

-Does your child regularly get out of the car when you drop them off somewhere and sort of grunt a goodbye as they continue texting or watching a silly cat video.
+Does your child regularly get out of the car when you drop them off somewhere and sort of grunt a goodbye as they continue texting or watching a silly cat video?

 It can become so easy to allow technology to get in the way of having real conversations and making real connections.